MaximilianGerner/albumList/README.md

 - Controversy
 - Ratings log

+## Server
+REST-API using Node.js and express serving data as JSON.

 ## Extern Database API

 Spotify used for most metadata requests.
 Last.Fm is only used when Spotify doesn't find anything; in this case, the release date must be input manually.